pananton/busrpc-spec/docs/busrpc.md

 * **service description file** `service.proto`, which contains [service descriptor](#service-descriptor) definition

 Busrpc [scopes](#type-visibility) and their hierarchy matches busrpc API directory layout:
-* globally-scoped types should be defined in files placed to the API root directory
+* globally-scoped types are types defined in files in the API root directory
-* namespace-scoped types should be defined in files placed to the namespace directory
+* namespace-scoped types are types defined in files in the namespace directory
-* class-scoped types should be defined in files placed to the class directory
+* class-scoped types are types defined in files in the class directory
-* method-scoped types should be defined in files placed to the method directory
+* method-scoped types are types defined in files in the method directory

 Note, that type visibility rules can be expressed in terms of files and directories in the following way:
 * file from the API root directory can be imported by any file